The Uniformization of Certain Algebraic Hypergeometric Functions: Identities with free parameters

-Each identity involving ${}_nF_{n-1},$ derived from Thm.~\ref{thm:invrep}, also depends on a parameter $a\in\mathbb{C}$.
-If $a$~is chosen so that no upper parameter of the corresponding differential equation~$E_n$ differs by an integer from a lower one, the monodromy group of the~$E_n$ will be of the imprimitive irreducible type characterized in Thm.~\ref{thm:BH0}; and if $a\in\mathbb{Q},$ the group will be finite.
-(The case of \emph{equal} upper and lower parameters, permitting `cancellation,' is possible only for a finite number of choices of~$a,$ such as~$a=\pm1$ when $\ell=0$; it is mentioned in Thm.~\ref{thm:BH1}.)
+Each of the ${}_nF_{n-1}$'s also depends on a parameter $a\in\mathbb{C}$.
+If $a$~is chosen so that no upper parameter of the corresponding differential equation~$E_n$ differs by an integer from a lower one, the monodromy group of the~$E_n$ will be of the imprimitive irreducible type characterized in Thm.~\ref{thm:BH0}; and if $a\in\mathbb{Q}$, the group will be finite.
+(The case of \emph{equal} upper and lower parameters, permitting `cancellation,' is possible only for a finite number of choices of~$a$, such as~$a=\pm1$ when $\ell=0$; it was mentioned in Thm.~\ref{thm:BH1}.)
 One must treat with care the possibility that one of the lower parameters may be a non-positive integer, in which case ${}_nF_{n-1}$ is undefined (though it may still be possible to interpret the identity in a limiting sense; cf.\ Lemma~\ref{lem:1}). \emph{It~is assumed for simplicity in this section that\/ $a\in\mathbb{C}$ is chosen so that this does not occur, and so that no~division by zero occurs.}

-The several identities derived below from Thm.~\ref{thm:invrepg0} rather than Thm.~\ref{thm:invrep}, for ${}_{n+1}F_n$ rather than ${}_{n}F_{n-1},$ involve instead of the rational functions $F_\ell,$ $\ell\in\mathbb{Z},$ the interpolating functions $G_0,G_1$ that were defined in Thm.~\ref{thm:invrepg0} in~terms of~${}_2F_1,{}_3F_2$.
-Each of these has a second free parameter $c\in\mathbb{C},$ and a similar caveat applies.
+Several of the identities below are rationally parametrized formulas for ${}_{n+1}F_n$'s rather than ${}_{n}F_{n-1}$'s.
+They come from Thm.~\ref{thm:invrepg0} rather than Thm.~\ref{thm:invrep}, and instead of the rational functions $F_\ell$, $\ell\in\mathbb{Z}$, they involve interpolating functions $G_0,G_1$ that were defined in Thm.~\ref{thm:invrepg0} in~terms of~${}_2F_1,{}_3F_2$.
+Each of these identities has an additional free parameter $c\in\mathbb{C}$, and a similar caveat applies.